 My favorite moment with these bindings has to be my first few tree runs of the season.
 It was right after a heavy snowfall and everything was buried under the snow.
 I was initially intimidated since I was still getting my legs under me, but as I built up speed and began to float through the powder, I felt as if everything had “clicked.”
 I was able to obtain a steady rhythm, yet I felt unconstrained.
 When I slowed down, I realized the extent of the silence as cliche as it sounds, I felt really connected to the mountain.
 In the past, I haven’t been a huge tree rider, but this experience definitely helped me understand what all the rave is all about.
 The fast response and total engagement gave me a whole new level of confidence.

 Alright, let's get real about the cost because at $260 these bindings might not be the most budget-friendly.
 Why spend all of this money on bindings when there are cheaper options even from reputable brands?
 That is a completely valid response and it really comes down to what each snowboarder’s specific needs are.

-Virtually any binding will guarantee a blast on the hill regardless of the specific model, since it is snowboarding after all.
-The difference I considered is how much time do I spend shredding?
+Virtually any binding will guarantee a blast on the hill regardless of the specific model since it is snowboarding after all.
+The difference I considered is: how much time do I spend shredding?
 Is comfort a priority?
 What about progression; even if I were not there yet, do I see myself starting in the park, hitting those bigger features, taking those steeper trails?
 These are all things to consider and there are no right answers.
 For me, the Lexas check off all the boxes.
 I believe they satisfy every need for most all-mountain, park, and beginner riders, as well as riders who don’t really know what their riding style is.

 If the initial price tag is still hard to grapple with, I think of it as an investment; so then logically “fun” is the return on the investment and that is basically assured.
 The Lexas really set a high standard as far as fun goes, in my opinion.